AstraZeneca in partnering talks for Alzheimer's drug

-LONDON AstraZeneca, fighting a $106 billion bid approach from Pfizer, is talking to other companies as it seeks a partnering deal for its experimental Alzheimer's drug.
+LONDON AstraZeneca, fighting a $106 billion (62.5 billion pounds) bid approach from Pfizer, is talking to other companies as it seeks a partnering deal for its experimental Alzheimer's drug.

 Briggs Morrison, global head of medicines development, said AstraZeneca was is talks with firms with more experience of Alzheimer's about a deal to share development of its so-called BACE inhibitor drug, which is set to enter late-stage Phase III development.